 Where a customer disagrees with the level of charge set following a financial assessment, they can request a review.
-The request would normally be within 20 working days of receiving confirmation, in writing, of the assessed charge.
+The request would normally be within 1 month of receiving confirmation, in writing, of the assessed charge.

-The review will be completed within 15 working days of receipt of the request and undertaken by the Manager Financial Services.
-The customer will be notified in writing of this, with an undertaking that any reduction (if agreed) will be applied from the date of notification of the assessed/re-assessed charge, i.e. the date from which the charge would take effect.
+The review will be completed and undertaken by a Manager within Adult Social Care Finance.
+The customer will be notified in writing of this, with an undertaking that any reduction (if agreed) will be applied from the date of notification of the assessed/re-assessed charge, i.e. the date from which the charge would take effect

-The Manager of Financial Services will:
+The Manager will:

-- Establish that the charging policy has been appropriately applied and that the charge has been calculated correctly. - Establish that benefits have been maximised appropriately.
+- Establish that the charging policy has been appropriately applied and that the charge has been calculated correctly. - Establish that benefits have been maximised appropriately. - Establish that any additional costs of disability have been allowed in accordance with agreed amounts. - Consider any exceptional costs that result from disability, identified by the customer and assess the need for a reduction in the charge through the exercise of discretion. - Check the care and support plan and discuss with the Care Manager whether any other exceptional circumstances apply. - Ensure that, where appropriate, additional supporting evidence of actual expenditure is provided - Arrange to meet with the customer user/family or carer as necessary to discuss the circumstances of the review. - Obtain the agreement of the Review with Business Process Manager or Assistant Director Wellbeing and Assessment regarding the outcome of the review. - Notify the customer in writing of the outcome of the review and advise the customer of the right to complain through the Council's Corporate

-- Establish that any additional costs of disability have been allowed in accordance with agreed amounts. - Consider any exceptional costs that result from disability, identified by the customer and assess the need for a reduction in the charge through the exercise of discretion. - Check the care and support plan and discuss with the Care Manager whether any other exceptional circumstances apply. - Ensure that, where appropriate, additional supporting evidence of actual expenditure is provided - Arrange to meet with the customer user/family or carer as necessary to discuss the circumstances of the appeal. - Obtain the agreement of the Strategic Commissioning Manager OP and PD to the outcome of the appeal. - Notify the customer in writing of the outcome of the appeal and advise the customer of the right to move to Stage 2, if dissatisfied with the outcome of the appeal.
+Complaints process, if dissatisfied with the outcome of the review.